janekx21/bachelor-thesis/chapters/ba.typ

   and OWL 2 ontologies themselves are primarily exchanged as RDF documents.]

 This work concentrates on a specific syntax of the OWL language.
-The so-called Manchester Syntax.
+The so-called Manchester syntax.
 Let's hear from the authors of that syntax what it's all about.

-// TODO why owl2 not owl1
 #quote(
   block: true, attribution: [w3.org #cite(<OWLWebOntologya>, supplement: [chapter 1 introduction])],
 )[